Relaxation dynamics of an unlike spin pair system: Applications

 \subsection{Inversion magnetization of both nuclei}

 In this third setup, the inversion population of the $I$ and $S$ nuclei must be performed.
-As in the previous case, the initial quantum state is implemented by transforming the steady state using a unitary rotation, named by $\pi$-pulse \cite{abragam1994Book}.
+As in the previous case, the initial quantum state is implemented by transforming the steady-state using a unitary rotation, named $\pi$-pulse and carried out on both nuclear species \cite{abragam1994Book}.
 After establishing the implementation of the inversion population, then the initial density matrix of the spin system is denoted by